ActiveAnalytics/glmsolverd/README.md

   - [ ] xiii.
 Step control exceeding should not result in failure but exiting with non convergence and a printed message.
   - [ ] xiv.
 Code refactoring.
+    - [ ] (a) Repeatative code needs to be removed using template functions.
+    - [ ] (b) Vectorise expressions over vectors or matrices as required, maybe introduce Julia style expressions `@.` as a property or just use map - which will need to be modified for variadic vector/matrix inputs.
+    - [ ] (c) Tidy up libraraies, arrays needs to be split into classes, convenience functions, and push the random stuff into sample.d.
+Need to split up linear algebra into matrix operations and solvers, get rid of old solvers and function that are no longer used like VanillaSolver and so forth.
 - [ ] 3.
 Implement memory and disk blocked matrix structure in and
          integrate them with your current algorithm.
 Creating a generic interface that could contend with any data structure with the right methods returning the right types to the function(s).
 - [ ] 4.
 Implement or adapt the current GLM algorithm to work with the memory and disk based blocked matrix data structures - Done for memory.
 - [ ] 5.
 Implement blocked data frame storage on disk and in memory.
 - [ ] 6.
-Compare your algorithm's performance with other implementations R, Python, Julia, H20, Scala Spark.
+Performance benchmark, how does solver time vary with data volume?
+Compare it with other implementations R Python, Julia, H20, Scala Spark.
 - [ ] 7.
 Write and finalise the documentation.

 Version 0.2 Post-Processing & Model Search Implementation